Harel Levy: 2005–2011

 The doubles performances of Levy and his partner Amir Hadad in the months of April and May 2005, were impressive.
-In late April the Israelis captured the Hungary F1 tournament in Budapest, defeating Nikola Martinović and Josko Topic 5–7, 6–2, 6–1 in the final.
+In late April the Israelis captured the Hungary F1 tournament in Budapest, defeating Nikola Martinović and Joško Topić 5–7, 6–2, 6–1 in the final.
 A few days later they won the F2 title in Miskolc as well, beating Bastian Knittel and Marius Zay in the final.
 Levy and Hadad then competed in May in the German town of Furth, where they took the title from Jan Frode Andersen and Johan Landsberg.
 In July they won at Budaors, Hungary, defeating Adam Chadaj and Stéphane Robert.

 In 2005 Levy won the USTA Tulsa Challenger, beating Benedikt Dorsch of Germany, the reigning NCAA men's singles champion, in a three-hour duel.
 In September 2005 he and partner Noam Okun won in Istanbul, Turkey, defeating David Škoch and Martin Štěpánek in the final, 6–4, 7–5.

 In January 2006, a right shoulder injury forced him to retire from a Sydney ATP singles match, and sidelined him for a week.
 In June 2006 he and Giorgio Galimberti won in Milan, Italy, defeating Frederico Gil and Juan Albert Viloca in the final, 6–3, 6–3.
 In August he and partner Sam Warburg won in the Bronx, New York, defeating Scott Lipsky and David Martin in the Bronx Classic final, 6–4, 7–5.

 In early 2007 Levy was suspended from all competition for three months by the Israel Tennis Federation for failing to participate in a State Cup tennis match that the ITF had organized.
 In April 2007 he and Warburg won at Valencia, California, defeating Cecil Mamiit and Eric Taino in the final.
 In June they won at Yuba City, California, defeating Eric Nuñez and Jean-Julien Rojer in the final.
 In July 2007 Levy and Rajeev Ram competed together in doubles at Wimbledon, where they made it through the qualifying rounds and to the quarterfinals – Levy's best grand slam showing to date.
 On their way they defeated 15th-seeded Martín García and Sebastián Prieto in five sets in the third round.
 They lost in the quarters to No. 10 seeds Arnaud Clément and Michaël Llodra, 6–3, 6–2, 6–2.
 Later in July, Levy, who had slipped to 264 in the world rankings since his surgery, won a challenger title in Manchester, Great Britain, beating Travis Rettenmaier 6–2, 6–4 in the final.